pliant/configure/README.md

 * _pliant.configure.props_ is a namespace that provides functions for loading/decrypting properties files.
 * _pliant.configure.sniff_ is a namespace that provides a way to find/sniff out a value based on context.
-* _slurp-config_ is a function that will load a properties file from the classpath, load it into a map, and decrypt any values that are tagged as encrypted.
+* _slurp-config_ is a function that will load a properties file **from the classpath**, load it into a map, and decrypt any values that are tagged as encrypted.
 The function is overloaded, with the following signatures:
     + [NameOfPropertyFile] - loads the property file and no decryption is attempted.
     + [NameOfPropertyFile PassKey] - loads the property file and decrypts using the PassKey and the default encryption configuration (AES, 128-bit)
     + NameOfPropertyFile PassKey Options] - loads the property file and decrypts using the PassKey and the decryption configuration (changing algorithm, size)